Yearly Archives: 2017

 Each year, we recognize our Veterans on November 11th, the day that World War I ended in 1918.
 Today, there are over 19 million Veterans in the United States.
 We all have a family member, friend, neighbor, or host parent who has served or is currently serving in the military.
 Continue reading

-It’s Cold Out There!
-A 2017 Guide to DC Winter Weather
+It’s Cold!
+A Guide to DC Winter Weather

 When I moved to DC from the warm South Carolina coast for graduate school, I refused to believe that winter weather would actually arrive and (even worse) stick around for several months.